RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 #### Backup of Device Private Keys

-Device private keys may be backed up or copied, but must be held under the control of the device's human sponsor or other authorized administrator.
+Device private keys may be backed up or copied, but must be held under the control of the device’s human sponsor or other authorized administrator.
 Backed up device private keys shall not be stored in plaintext form outside the cryptographic module.
-Storage must ensure security controls consistent with the protection provided by the device's cryptographic module.
+Storage must ensure security controls consistent with the protection provided by the device’s cryptographic module.

 #### Backup of Common PIV Content Signing Key